 Planet Earth is home to millions of species of life, including 7 billion humans.
-The idea of Adaptive Transition Initiative that aims to promote social and ecological justice began from two profound observations over several decades: lived experience on smallholder subsistence farms in the central Himalayas, and interactions with off-grid farmers in developed countries.
-While Himalayan farmers are compelled to live in nature, often miserably, off-grid farmers voluntarily opted-in to move back to nature.
-Both types of agroecosystems that are important for human survival experience population decline as over a half of people currently live in cities.
+The idea of Adaptive Transition Initiative that aims to promote social and ecological justice began from two profound observations over several decades: lived experience on smallholder subsistence farms in the central Himalayas, and interactions with off-the-grid farmers in developed countries.
+While Himalayan farmers are compelled to live in nature, often miserably, off-the-grid farmers voluntarily opted-in to move back to nature.
+Both types of agroecosystems that are important for human survival experience population decline as over half of people currently live in cities.

 Adaptive transition constitutes procedural and substantive aspects of innovations and sustainability transitions.
 Procedural aspects entail such processes as participatory technology development, public engagement in science, and modulation of social and technical changes.
 Substantive aspects of adaptive transition involve environmental justice and social welfare gain, fair distribution of welfare and respects of rights.